 10 Best Things to Do in Daikanyama

 Tokyo can be an intimidating place.
 It’s loud and crowded, and there seem to be endless hidden stories that only locals can tell.
-Take Daikanyama as an example, when someone says ‘Little Brooklyn’, not to be confused with the faraway borough in New York City.
-For every tokyoite, they know it means this charming and refined neighborhood.
+Take Daikanyama as an example, when someone says ‘Little Brooklyn Of Tokyo’, it is not to be confused with the faraway borough in New York City.
+Every Tokyoite knows it means this charming and refined neighborhood.

 Best known for its relaxed vibe, trendy boutique store, and home to some of the best pastries in Tokyo.
 Read on and glance at our guide on where to eat, drink and stay in Daikanyama, as well as ways to avoid crazy crowds of tourists but still can still visit some picture-perfect locations.
 In this article, I will introduce to you the 10 best things to do in Daikanyama.